Permissionless-Software-Foundation/p2wdb.com/docs/get-started.md

 # Get Started
 For JavaScript developers who want to get started quickly, this page has links to code examples that can be used to read from or write to the Pay-to-Write Database (P2WDB).

-The code examples on this page link to interactive JSFiddles.
-The code in these fiddles can also be downloaded from the [psf-js-examples](#) repository too.
+The code examples on this page link to interactive [CodeSandbox](https://codesandbox.io) examples.
+The code in these examples can also be downloaded from the [psf-js-examples](#) repository too.

 ## Reading from the P2WDB
 Reading from the P2WDB is free.
 There are multiple ways to read data from the P2WDB, depending on your use case.